Training Read time: 29 minutes

 Here’s the good news - the world of employee training is changing.

 Thanks to the power of generative AI and other learning technologies, there are now smarter, quicker, and more budget-friendly ways to get your team up to speed.
+These advancements open up a wide range of training and development opportunities, ensuring employees feel well-equipped to perform their jobs through various forms of training.

 This guide’ll dive deep into understanding the cost of training employees.
 We’ll also shed light on the often-underestimated impact of ineffective training and how it can silently drain resources and morale.